-Returning for its third year, the Nuart festival has once more brought some of the World’s best street artists to the city.
+Returning for its third year, the 2019 Nuart festival in Aberdeen has once more brought some of the World’s best street artists to the city.
 Thirteen artists in total have been adding their mark over the Easter weekend.
 Adding to the 11 who took part in 2018 and the 9 who participated in 2017’s inaugural edition.

 This years artists who you can read more about here are known across the World.
 Incorporating large scale figurative muralists, graffiti artists, stencil artists and artists which work actually within the fabric of the street.
-It’s an eclectic mix as ever for the festival which this year had the theme of storytelling.
+It’s an eclectic mix as ever for the 2019 Nuart Aberdeen festival which this year had the theme of storytelling.
 Each of the artists choosing to interpret that particular theme in their own way.

 The Street Art of Nuart Aberdeen 2019